Marcus by Goldman Sachs Review

 Marcus applies fixed APRs to a very flexible lineup of repayment plans, which allow borrowers to customize their repayment schedules in three-month increments.
 Borrowers with excellent credit scores enjoy the widest and most flexible range of options, but practically all qualified customers will be offered some degree of choice.

-What Others Are Saying about Marcus by Goldman Sachs
+What People Are Saying about Marcus by Goldman Sachs

 The Bottom Line